Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Introduction

 \section{Introduction}

-A \emph{triangle Artin group} is a group that admits the presentation where, for example, $(a,c)_M$ is the word with alternating letters in $\{ a,c\}$ with length $M$, beginning with the letter $a$.
-In \cite{2021arXiv210301343J}, Jankiewicz proves that every Artin group $A_{M,N,P}$ with $M\leq N\leq P$ and either $M>2$ or $N>3$ splits as a graph of free groups.
-Jankiewicz then uses this information in \cite{Jankiewicz2020ResidualFO} and \cite{jankiewicz2023finitestatureartingroups} to prove that these same triangle Artin groups are residually finite.
+A \emph{triangle Artin group} is a group that admits the presentation where, for example, $(a,b)_M$ is the word with alternating letters in $\{ a,b\}$ with length $M$, beginning with the letter $a$.
+In \cite{jankiewicz2021splittings}, Jankiewicz proves that every Artin group $A_{M,N,P}$ with $M\leq N\leq P$ and either $M>2$ or $N>3$ splits as a graph of free groups.
+Jankiewicz then uses this information in \cite{jankiewicz2022residual} and \cite{jankiewicz2023finite} to prove that these same triangle Artin groups are residually finite.
 A group $G$ is \emph{residually finite} if for every nontrivial $g\in G$, there exists a finite index subgroup $H$ with $g\notin H$.
-Jankiewicz proves in \cite{jankiewicz2023finitestatureartingroups} that each triangle Artin group $A_{M,N,P}$ with $M\leq N\leq P$ and $M\geq2$ and $N>3$, when viewed as the fundamental group of a graph of free groups, has finite stature with respect to its vertex groups, making it residually finite.
-The definition of finite stature can be found in Section 3.

-The results in \cite{jankiewicz2023finitestatureartingroups} exclude two classes of triangle Artin groups, namely\\ $\{A_{2,2,P}|P>1\}$ and $\{A_{2,3,P}|P\geq3\}$.
-All Artin groups $A_{2,2,P}$ and\\ $\{A_{2,3,P}|3\leq P<6\}$ are spherical, making them linear \cite{article,DIGNE200339} and therefore residually finite \cite{Mal40}.
+The results in \cite{jankiewicz2023finite} exclude two classes of triangle Artin groups, namely $\{A_{2,2,P}|P>1\}$ and $\{A_{2,3,P}|P\geq3\}$.
+All Artin groups $A_{2,2,P}$ and $\{A_{2,3,P}|3\leq P<6\}$ are spherical, making them linear \cite{cohen2000linearityartingroupsfinite,DIGNE200339} and therefore residually finite \cite{Mal40}.
 Squier proves in \cite{f4627749-cce2-3922-b300-7d6c84e2c583} that $A_{2,3,6}$ splits as a graph of free groups using purely algebraic means and it can be deduced easily from this result that $A_{2,3,6}$ is residually finite.
 What remains is the subclass of triangle Artin groups $A_{2,3,P}$ for $P\geq7$.
 In \cite{wu2023splittings}, Wu \& Ye prove that each $A_{2,3,2p+1}$ with $p\geq3$ cannot split as a graph of free groups.
-This paper uses the splitting found in \cite{wu2023splittings} and expands the methods from \cite{jankiewicz2023finitestatureartingroups} to prove the following theorem. \begin{theorem} Every triangle Artin group $A_{2,3,2n}$ with $n>3$ is residually finite. \end{theorem}
+In this paper we will use the splitting found in \cite{wu2023splittings} and expand the methods from \cite{jankiewicz2023finite} to prove the following theorem. \begin{theorem} Every triangle Artin group $A_{2,3,2n}$ with $n>3$ is residually finite. \end{theorem}

-\subsection{Proof Strategy}
+\subsection{Proof strategy}

 In \cite{soton50613}, Hanham discovered the following presentation for $A_{2,3,2n}$ with $n>3$, which Wu \& Ye later split in \cite{wu2023splittings} as an amalgamated product of free groups.
 We condense these two results into Theorem 1.2.
 For completeness, Theorem 1.2 is proven in Section 2.